 Grant Village is nearby that has a campground as well as lots of amenities.
 Also activities on the lake including, canoeing and kayaking.
 So much to see and do in this area of the park!

 Grand Canyon of the Yellowstone

 Okay last but not least, The Grand Canyon of Yellowstone!
-There at the Grand Canyon is lower Yellowstone falls and upper Yellowstone, both with accessible viewing points.
+There at the Grand Canyon are lower Yellowstone falls and upper Yellowstone, both with accessible viewing points.
 We explored the lower falls, which is the largest waterfall of the two.
 It is absolutely breathtaking.
-There are numerous views of the Falls from both the east (Inspiration Point, Grandview Point and Lookout Point) and west (Artists Point) sides of the Grand Canyon, most of which require only a short walk or virtually no walk to see.
-The falls is such a breathtaking view to see!
+There are numerous views of the Falls from both the east (Inspiration Point, Grandview Point, and Lookout Point) and west (Artists Point) sides of the Grand Canyon, most of which require only a short walk or virtually no walk to see.
+The falls are such a breathtaking view to see!

 There are plenty of viewpoints to see the falls!